Error exponents of quantum state discrimination with composite correlated hypotheses: Introduction

 and seek to determine the following asymptotic exponents:

-A central challenge in composite hypothesis testing is to define suitable notions of the quantum Hoeffding divergence and anti-divergence for sets of quantum states.
+Due to the uncertainty and correlation inherent in composite correlated hypotheses, several significant challenges arise when obtaining precise characterizations.
+First, discrimination strategies must be state-agnostic, ensuring that error probabilities are universally controlled for every state within the respective sets, regardless of which specific state is encountered.
+Second, the optimization problem exhibits a minimax structure, forming a competing scenario that requires simultaneous maximization over all possible states in the sets and minimization over all possible quantum measurements.
+Third, the non-i.i.d. structure significantly complicates the asymptotic analysis, as standard techniques relying on tensor product structures no longer directly apply.
+Fourth, it becomes necessary to define suitable extensions of the quantum Hoeffding divergence and anti-divergence to sets of quantum states that both recover existing results for i.i.d. sources and precisely capture the essential features of the general composite correlated setting.

-For the error exponent regime, we explore two natural approaches to this extension (see Figure~\ref{fig: outline error exponent}).
-The first treats the Hoeffding divergence as a quantum divergence and considers the minimal divergence between the sets, denoted $H_{n, r}(\sA_n\|\sB_n)$.
-The second approach uses the explicit formula for the Hoeffding divergence in terms of the Petz \Renyi divergences: we first extend the \Renyi divergences to sets of quantum states, $D_{\Petz, \alpha}(\sA_n\|\sB_n)$, and then define the Hoeffding divergence accordingly, denoted $\bH_{n, r}(\sA_n\|\sB_n)$.
-We show that these two approaches are equivalent for finite $n$ in general, and we establish a comparison between their regularizations.
-Furthermore, we prove that the error exponent is completely characterized by the regularized quantum Hoeffding divergence defined via the first approach.
+\paragraph{Error exponent.} For the error exponent regime, we explore two natural approaches to extending the quantum Hoeffding divergence (see Figure~\ref{fig: outline error exponent}).
+The first treats the Hoeffding divergence as a quantum divergence and considers the minimal divergence between the sets, denoted as $H_{n, r}(\sA_n\|\sB_n)$.
+The second approach uses the explicit formula for the Hoeffding divergence in terms of the Petz \Renyi divergences: we first extend the \Renyi divergences to sets of quantum states, $D_{\Petz, \alpha}(\sA_n\|\sB_n)$, and then define the Hoeffding divergence accordingly, denoted as $\bH_{n, r}(\sA_n\|\sB_n)$.
+We show that these two extensions are equivalent for finite $n$ in general, and further show the inequality $H_{r}^\infty(\sA\|\sB) \geq \bH_{r}^\infty(\sA\|\sB)$ for their regularizations.
+As a main result, we prove that the error exponent is completely characterized by the regularized quantum Hoeffding divergence defined via the first approach.